aurora-opensource/xviz/docs/api-reference/xviz-builder.md

-# XvizBuilder
+# XVIZBuilder

-`XvizBuilder` class provides convenient chaining functions to format data for the xviz protocol.
+`XVIZBuilder` class provides convenient chaining functions to format data for the xviz protocol.

 ## Constructor

 ##### metadata (Object)
-* Use `XvizMetadataBuilder` to construct metadata object.
+* Use `XVIZMetadataBuilder` to construct metadata object.

 ##### disableStreams (Array)
 * disableStreams are not flushed to frame.